She hasn't met a movie format that she liked.

 Note that you hardly ever hear of people referring to movies as being ASF or MKV (Matroska) movies.
 Rather you hear/read of 'wmv' or 'h.264' movies --- the video encoding rather than the container encoding.

-This is why, in these web pages, I have tried to avoid a lot of the confusion about movie formats by using the triplet --- video-audio-container formats.
+This is why, in these web pages, I have tried to avoid a lot of the confusion about movie formats by specifying the triplet --- video-audio-container formats, all three.

 'ffmpeg' formats :